BoRP: Bootstrapped Regression Probing for Scalable and Human-Aligned LLM Evaluation: Introduction

 \section{Introduction}

-With the advent of LLMs, conversational agents have shifted towards unstructured, open-ended interactions, enabling users to fulfill diverse intents.
-This flexibility, however, complicates satisfaction quantification.
-Traditional heuristic metrics (e.g., Session Duration, Turn Counts) suffer from ambiguity \cite{deriu2021survey}: prolonged engagement can signal either immersion or confusion.
-Conversely, posterior metrics like Retention (R1/R7) act as lagging indicators, lacking the sensitivity required for rapid strategy iteration.
-This creates a critical "Metric Gap": the industry urgently needs a framework to capture immediate satisfaction with high fidelity.
+LLM-powered conversational agents have shifted to open-ended interactions, complicating the quantification of user satisfaction.
+Heuristic metrics (Session Duration, Turn Counts) are ambiguous \citep{deriu2021survey}---prolonged engagement can reflect immersion or confusion---while posterior signals such as retention lag too far behind to drive rapid iteration.
+This \emph{Metric Gap} calls for a framework that captures \emph{immediate}, session-level satisfaction at full traffic to power sensitive A/B testing \citep{kohavi2020trustworthy}.

-\paragraph{The Dilemma of Existing Paradigms} Existing evaluation methodologies primarily fall into four categories, yet each hits a "hard wall" in industrial deployment.

-\textbf{Manual Evaluation}, while serving as the gold standard, is blocked by the Wall of Scalability.
-The sparsity of human labels results in insufficient statistical power for A/B testing \cite{kohavi2020trustworthy}.
-Consequently, detecting small but meaningful strategy improvements requires impractically long experiment durations.